Petermann Orogeny: Intraplate thermal depression-rebound

 Another theory for the causes of the deep and extremely rapid exhumation of the Petermann Orogen is that it is due to isostatic instabilities caused by thermal events in the deep crust, causing accumulated stress to be released by violent thermal rebound (Sandiford, et al. 2001).
 This is envisaged as a kind of feedback loop between sedimentation and isostatic orogenic events.
 However, some authors (Camacho et al.) have called this into question with isotopic models.

+Gravity anomaly

+The dramatic north-south difference in gravity across the Woodroffe Thrust-Mann Fault Zone, regarded as the largest continental gravity gradient in the world, is attributed to an upthrust of dense mantle material 30 km closer to the present land surface.

 Economic Geology

 The Petermann Orogeny exposes deep crustal roots of the previous Musgrave Orogen and likely parts of several poorly exposed Proterozoic orogenic belts and igneous provinces.
 As such, the rocks of the Petermann Orogen are considered prospective territory for mineral exploration.

 The history of mineral exploration in the Petermann Orogen extends back to the last half of the 19th century, with a series of prospectors and exploring pioneers transiting the area.
 Most famously was Lewis Lasseter, who allegedly found Lasseter's Reef, a near-mythical gold lode of such richness and scale that it has fired imaginations for over a century, but remains undiscovered.

 In the mid and late 20th century, government missionaries brought to the indigenous Aboriginal people of the area European law, European culture and the concept of salaried work, previously unknown to the hunter-gatherer inhabitants.
 In order to provide work, subsidised exploration was undertaken by the Western Mining Corporation, resulting in the discovery of podiform copper at Warburton Range, and eventually the Wingelinna nickel laterite resource.

 The advent of the Mabo Decision and land rights movements has seen aboriginal land rights improved, with the result that they now control access to land and exploration tenements.
 This has created uncertainty about tenure and land access for mineral exploration.

 There are three main known forms of mineralisation in the Petermann Orogen;